World Innovation: CMA CGM first shipping company to choose liquefied natural gas for its biggest shipsNovember 7, 2017

 Ecovadis Sustainability – Gold Recognition Level

 CMA CGM’s commitment for the environment can also be observed through official ratings.
-The group obtained the “Gold Level” standard from the rating agency Ecovadis in 2015.
+The group obtained the “Gold Level” standard from the rating agency Ecovadis in 2017.
 This rating, renewed each year, is based on the Group’s ethical, environmental and social actions.
+The Group obtained this rating for the third consecutive year.

 Global Freight Award